ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C03_What_is_a_Type.md

   But the key is, these errors happen during execution.

 - **Static Type Checking:** This does not happen by default in Python--it's something you opt into by writing type annotations and using external tools.
-  Static checking means examining the code without running it and ensuring that, according to the type hints and language rules, the operations make sense.
+  Static checking means examining the code without running it and ensuring that, according to the type annotations and language rules, the operations make sense.
   It's like a dry run of the program in terms of types.
   If you say a function returns an `int` but you return a `str` somewhere, a static checker can catch that.
   If you pass the wrong type to a function, it's caught before running.